All Episodes

 Rural areas will favor me heavy.

-And they also believe that all of us, I'm talking about Blake.
+And they also believe that all of us I'm talking about Blake.

-It's gonna be tighter for Blake.
+It's going to be tighter for Blake.

 I'm talking about Abe and Mark Fincham are going to be victorious.